hadley/adv-r/functions.md

     body(sum)
     environment(sum)

-These are functions that call C code directly, (with `.Primitive()`).
+These are functions that call C code directly with `.Primitive()`.
 Primitive functions contain no R code and exist almost entirely in C, so their `formals()`, `body()` and `environment()` are all `NULL`.
 They are only found in the `base` package, and since they operate at a lower-level than most functions, they can be more efficient (primitive replacement functions don't have to make copies), and can have different rules for argument matching (e.g. `switch` and `call`).

 The assignment forms of `body()`, `formals()`, and `environment()` can also be used to modify functions.
 This is a useful technique which we'll explore in more detail in [[computing in the language]].

+There are two other components that are possessed by some functions: the source of the function (which includes comments, unlike the `body()`), and if the function has been byte-code compiled, the byte code.

 ### Examples

 * What function allows you to tell if a function is a primitive function or not?
-*
+* What are the three important components of a function?
+* When does printing a function not show what environment it was created in?

 ## Lexical scoping

 Scoping is the set of rules that govern how R looks up the value of a symbol, or name.
-That is, scoping is the set rules that R applies to go from the symbol `x`, to its value `10` in the following example.
+That is, scoping is the set of rules that R applies to go from the symbol `x`, to its value `10` in the following example.

     x <- 10
     x